Skip to main content

 Mechanics (from transcript analysis)

-• Resource management — players generate and spend resources to play upgrades and cards
+• Resource management — players accumulate resources to pay for upgrades and characters

 Video topics + discussion points